You have Grafana. You have Prometheus metrics. You have logs in Loki and traces in Tempo. The data is all there.

 Level 4: Raw data for debugging

-- Comparisons: Today vs last week, this deploy vs previous
+- Comparisons: today against last week, this deploy against the previous one

-- Stat panels for current state (big numbers, color-coded)
+- Stat panels for current state (big numbers, colour-coded)

-The “is everything OK?” dashboard.
-One per service or service group.
+The “is everything OK?” dashboard, one per service or service group.
+This is the one you’ll open most.

 # Panels (top to bottom, left to right)